andrewelemoso/Family-tree-app/START_HERE.md

 You've created something special:
 - A bridge connecting 400+ family members
 - A visual celebration of the Adesina-Sobowale dynasty
-- An interactive tribute to Elemoso Abee's documentation
+- An interactive tribute to Elemoso Abeeb's documentation
 - A permanent digital legacy for future generations
 - A modern showcase of your family history